meganfrisella/meganfrisella/README.md

 🔬 **Current research**: (i) Bias in face verification systems at MIT Lincoln Laboratory, (ii) Predicting gene expression in glioblastoma patients at Brown's Singh Lab.

-📚 **My favorite courses thus far**: Introduction to systems, Logic for systems, Real analysis, and a philosophy class on ethics in big tech.
+📚 **Favorite courses thus far**: Introduction to systems, Logic for systems, Real analysis, and a philosophy class on ethics in big tech.

 🧭 **Near future aspirations**: (i) Continue my current research projects to end up with some cool results, (ii) Explore software engineering at an innovative company this Winter and/or next Summer.